martlemoree/netzwerkis/README.md

 This project is an extension and assistance for the project [KottiFlow](https://github.com/Obismadi99/KottiFlow).
 The goal of *KottiFlow* is to create a green wave assistant for bikes.
 The focus of *netzwerkis* is the data transmission via Wifi.

-We *netzwerkis* want to support the implementation of the nessecary data transfer of *KottiFlow* by
+We *netzwerkis* want to support the implementation of the necessary data transfer of *KottiFlow* by
 * optimizing the relevant documentation of the project,
 * verifying that the most suitable hardware is used and
 * designing the realisation on site.